r-grandorder/tri-hermes/en/pages/Remnants/shinjuku.md

 It seems that Chaldea has sent a Master here to restore humanity, just as we expected.

 **A：???:**
-I hacked the Rayshift coordinates to make {(M) him /(F) her} fall, but I'm afraid it didn't go so well.
+I hacked the Rayshift coordinates to make [♂ him /♀ her] fall, but I'm afraid it didn't go so well.

 **A：???:**
 So, what's our plan now?